 Our approach is based on a modification of the SAX representation to allow extensible hashing [12].
-In essence, we show how we can modify SAX to be a multiresolution representation, similar in spirit to wavelets.
-It is this multiresolution property that allows us to index time series with zero overlap at leaf nodes [2], unlike R-trees and other spatial access methods.
+In essence, we show how we can modify SAX to be a multi-resolution representation, similar in spirit to wavelets.
+It is this multi-resolution property that allows us to index time series with zero overlap at leaf nodes as in TS-tree [2], unlike R-trees and other spatial access methods.

 As we shall show, our indexing technique is fast and scalable due to intrinsic properties of the iSAX representation.
 Because of this, we do not require the use of specialized databases or file managers.
 Our results, conducted on massive datasets, are all achieved using a simple tree structure which simply uses the standard Windows XP NTFS file system for disk access.
-While it Eamonn Keogh Dept. of Computer Science & Engineering University of California, Riverside Riverside, CA 92521 eamonn@cs.ucr.edu might have been possible to achieve faster times with a sophisticated DBMS, we feel that the simplicity of this approach is a great strength, and will allow easy adoption, replication, and extension of our work.
+While it might have been possible to achieve faster times with a sophisticated DBMS, we feel that the simplicity of this approach is a great strength, and will allow easy adoption, replication, and extension of our work.